Good quality tools can be an investment for life!

 Tip 3 | Keep your tools dry

 Moisture and water can cause a problem and damage your tools.
-Even if you think your tools are stored dry, you will be surprised to find out how much moisture is in your workshop.
+Even if you think they are stored dry, you will be surprised to find out how much moisture is in your workshop.

 Moisture is not only present in the air, but can also easily penetrate concrete floors.
 Therefore, do not rest tools directly on the concrete, but hang or place it in a rack.